Case Study

 Overview

 Nota is an AI-enabled SaaS company leveling the journalism playing field by making the publishing process accessible for all newsrooms.
 On the brink of their beta launch, Nota reached out looking to solidify a strong foundation for their products.
-My task was to devise the blueprint for four of their new products.
 I created a design system to refresh their existing tools, and then extended it to new product offerings.

 Nota brand introduction showing the NOTA logo with completed SUM and VID tool tiles, plus three placeholder spaces with plus icons indicating additional tools in development